Arithmetic D-modules on locally noetherian formal schemes: Formal Geometry

-If $f:\cX\to\cS$ is a morphism of locally noetherian formal schemes, we say that $f$ is \textit{universally noetherian} if for every morphism $g:\cS'\to\cS$ of formal schemes with $\cS'$ adic and noetherian, the fiber product $\cX\times_\cS\cS'$ is noetherian.
-We will also say that $\cX$ is a universally noetherian formal $\cS$-scheme.
+\begin{defn} A morphism $f:\cX\to\cS$ of locally noetherian formal schemes is \emph{universally noetherian} (resp. \emph{universally locally noetherian} if for every noetherian formal scheme $\cS'$ and every morphism $g:\cS'\to\cS$ of formal schemes, the fiber product $\cX\times_\cS\cS'$ is noetherian (resp. locally noetherian). \end{defn}

+We will mainly be concerned with universally noetherian morphisms, and leave it to the reader to formulate in what follows the corresponding results for unviersally locally noetherian morphisms.
+In the situation of definition \ref{defn:universally-noetherian} we will also say that $\cX$ is a universally noetherian formal $\cS$-scheme.
 If $A$ and $B$ are adic noetherian rings and $A\to B$ is a continuous homomorphism, we say that $B$ is a universally noetherian $A$-algebra if $\Spf{B}$ is a universally noetherian formal $\Spf{A}$-scheme.
-To check that $\cX\to\cS$ is noetherian, it suffices to check the condition for morphisms $\cS'\to\cS$ with $\cS'$ formally affine and noetherian.
+To check that $\cX\to\cS$ is universally noetherian, it suffices to check the condition of \ref{defn:universally-noetherian} for morphisms $\cS'\to\cS$ with $\cS'$ formally affine and noetherian.
 In particular if $A$ is a noetherian ring, an $A$-algebra $B$ is universally noetherian if and only if $A\ctens_BC$ is a noetherian ring for any adic noetherian $B$-algebra $C$.

-Suppose for example that $k$ is a field with the discrete topology.
-The $k$-algebra $k[[X]]$ with the $(X)$-adic topology is universally noetherian, since for any adic noetherian $k$-algebra $C$ the completed tensor product $k[[X]]\ctens_kC\simeq C[[X]]$ is noetherian.
-On the other hand if $k$ is a field of characteristic $0$ and $k[[X]]$ has the discrete topology, $k\to k[[X]]$ is not universally noetherian since $k[[X]]\tens_kk[[X]]$ is not noetherian.
-If it were, the kernel of the multiplication map $k[[X]]\tens_kk[[X]]\to k[[X]]$ would be a finitely generated ideal, and $\diff_{k[[X]]/k}$ would be a finitely generated $k[[X]]$-module.
-In particular $\diff_{k((X))/k}$, which is a localization of $\diff_{k[[X]]/k}$ would be a $k((X))$-space of finite dimension.
-On the other hand $k((X))$ has infinite transcendance degree over $k$, and this implies that $\diff_{k((X))/k}$ is not a $k((X))$-space of finite dimension; since $k((X))$ is a separable extension of $k$, this follows from \cite[$0_{IV}$]{EGA} Cor.
-20.5.10 and Cor.
-20.6.19.

 It is immediate from the definition that a universally noetherian morphism is quasicompact, and that if $f:\cX\to\cS$ is universally noetherian and $\cS$ is noetherian, then so is $\cX$.

 \begin{lemma} If $f:\cX\to\cS$ is universally noetherian and $\cS'\to\cS$ is morphism with $\cS'$ locally noetherian, the fiber product $\cX\times_\cS\cS'$ is locally noetherian. \end{lemma} \begin{demo} Let $\{U_\alpha\}_{\alpha\in I}$ be a cover of $\cS'$ by noetherian formal schemes.
 By definition the $f^{-1}(U_\alpha)=\cX\times_\cS U_\alpha$ are noetherian, and since they cover $\cX$, $\cX$ is locally noetherian. \end{demo}